Remote-HWA/SideLine_Zynq/attack_results/AES/README.md

 5) Wait until the end of processing and go to the newly created  DLL_CPA_results folder to observe the results.

-## How to modifythe python CPA script
+## How to modify the CPA parameters

 User can modify the CPA parameters such as number of traces, samples, filtering, etc. To do so, modify the _init_ method in the CPA_DLL class.
 - self.nTrace = 10000000   #number of DLL traces to process